justabuzz/aws-lmi/README.md

 2. Plug the User Pool ARN in serverless.yml (variable USER_POOL_ARN).
 3. Review serverless.yml parameters at the top and change values as needed.
 One important variable is the SG_ID - this is the security group ID which you will add/remove rules from.
 Also - set your email, as this will be the address that will receive messages about added and removed SG rules.
 3. Deploy the serverless project.
-4. Enable TTL on the lmi-rule DynamoDB table.
-Call the attribute 'expiry'.
-This needs to be done manually because CloudFormation doesn't yet support DynamoDB TTL.
-5. Set the parameters in lmi-client/public/index.html (APIG endpoint is emitted when sls deploy completes as ServiceEndpoint output)
+4. Set the parameters in lmi-client/public/index.html (APIG endpoint is emitted when sls deploy completes as ServiceEndpoint output)
-6. Prepare the React app (execute `npm install` and `npm run build` inside lmi-client directory)
+5. Prepare the React app (execute `npm install` and `npm run build` inside lmi-client directory)
-7. Upload the React client (content of build directory) to 'lmi-react-site' S3 bucket and make sure it's marked as public.
+6. Upload the React client (content of build directory) to BUCKET_NAME S3 bucket and make sure it's marked as public.

 ## Usage